qarmin/czkawka/instructions/Compilation.md

 ## Additional features
-For now, finding broken audio files is temporary disabled by default, because it crash when not found audio libraries on computer.
+For now, finding broken audio files is temporary disabled by default, because it crashes when audio libraries are not found on the computer.
 I'm waiting for ability to disable audio playback feature, so after that I will be able to re-enable by default this feature (https://github.com/RustAudio/rodio/issues/349)

 To enable checking for broken audio files, just add ` --all-features`